sikaeducation/curriculum/102/standards/apply-version-control/topics/git-commits/README.md

 * Changing the name of a variable
 * Creating an empty file or folder

 That said, you're better off making too many commits than too few.
-There are variety of advanced techniques for reorganizing and combining previous commits that you've made if you end up with more commits than necessary.
+There are advanced techniques for reorganizing and combining previous commits that you've made if you end up with more commits than necessary.

 ## Staging Strategy